Features new to Windows 8: Display screen

 Windows 8 includes improved support for multi-monitor configurations; the taskbar can now optionally be shown on multiple displays, and each display can also show its own dedicated taskbar.
 In addition, options are available which can prevent taskbar buttons from appearing on certain monitors.
 Wallpapers can also be spanned across multiple displays, or each display can have its own separate wallpaper.

 Windows 8.1 includes improved support for high-resolution monitors.
 A desktop scaling feature now helps resize the items on the desktop to solve the visibility problems on screens with a very high native resolution.
-Windows 8.1 also introduces per-display DPI scaling, and provides an option to scale to 200%.
+Windows 8.1 also introduces per-display DPI scaling and High DPI support, and provides an option to scale to 200%.